Leander H. McNelly: Nueces Strip

 It was in 1875 that McNelly was faced with how to eliminate several Mexican bandit gangs.
 The first of these gang leaders was Juan Nepomuceno Cortina, who had been a General in the Mexican army during the Mexican–American War.
 For years Cortina had raided settlements in the Brownsville, Texas, area, always retreating across the Rio Grande to avoid Texas law enforcement.
-Cortina was from a wealthy family that owned more than 260000 acre of land in that area, which had once included the location of the town of Brownsville.
-Cortina commanded a force in excess of 2,000 armed Mexican outlaws and gunmen.
+Cortina was from a wealthy aristocratic Spanish family that owned more than 886,000 acres of land in that area, which had once included the location of the town of Brownsville.
+Cortina commanded a force in excess of 2,000 armed Mexicans and gunmen.
+The land Cortina was fighting for was the 1792 San Juan de Carricitos Grant (601,000 acres) and the 1781 Espíritu Santo Grant (285,000 acres) both granted by the kings of Spains to his forefathers.
+The land today is part of the King Ranch and the Kenedy ranch.

 Further north up river, McNelly was faced with a gang led by Juan Flores Salinas.
 This gang did not have the manpower of the Cortina's gang, but was nonetheless as ruthless.
 This gang was headquartered at Camargo, Mexico, directly across the border from the US Cavalry outpost of Ringgold Barracks, near Rio Grande City.

 From among American outlaws, McNelly's greatest rival was Texas gunman King Fisher and his band of outlaws.
 Although notable as rustlers, Fisher's band rarely raided US civilian populations, concentrating more on rustling cattle from their Mexican counterparts across the border.
 This added to tensions among the Mexican population, and gave an excuse for Mexican bandits to raid in the United States.